An integrated handbook for managers, entrepreneurs and leaders. With reflection and practical models that turn theory into practice.

 This book details how management of the SME should be done.
 It builds practical models that managers can follow to get the very best out of their human resource.

-Over the past 30 years Sue has led the human resource function in several firms, heading up and driving organisational improvement and change across chemicals, aerospace, education and charities sectors.
+Over the past 30 years Sue has led the human resource function in several firms, heading up and driving organisational improvement and change across chemicals, aerospace, education and charities sectors in four continents.
 She has been instrumental in shaping relationships between people and organisations in pursuit of growth and prosperity for all.
 Sue is an alumna of Newcastle University, De Montfort University and the Open University in education, human resource management and psychology & economics.
 She is a Chartered Fellow of the CIPD and has Qualified Teacher Status.

 For more see Sue's LinkedIn profile.